Get Task & Purpose in your inbox

 “We accept certain risks downrange, under undesirable circumstances.
 But I wasn't in those circumstances."

 As for the argument that these suits would create divisions between those who can sue and those who can't, or that it would somehow undermine good order and discipline, Stayskal rejects that line of reasoning.

-“How many people do you see trying to sue anybody over losing a limb over being shot downrange?” asked the Green Beret, who was shot during a 2004 firefight in Ramadi, Iraq when he was in the Marines.
-“We understand those risks [of battlefield injury] and that in a time of war, those circumstances are going to happen.”
+“How many people do you see trying to sue anybody over losing a limb, or over being shot downrange?" asked the Green Beret, who was shot during a 2004 firefight in Ramadi, Iraq when he was in the Marines.
+“We understand those risks [of battlefield injury] and that in a time of war, those circumstances are going to happen."

 “When people ask me to do my job downrange on a combat deployment, they don't care what the answer is if I don't succeed," he continued.
 “But you're sitting here [stateside], asking to be checked over, making the appointments, and somebody just flat-out doesn't do their job?"

 Another consequence of changing the legal rule could be expense.
 If Feres were changed, the federal government would have to shoulder the retroactive costs of previous malpractice cases, not to mention future ones.

 To get a sense of cost, consider the Carmelo Rodriguez Military Medical Accountability Act of 2009 — the bill named for the Marine veteran who died of skin cancer after his melanoma was overlooked.
 Had the bill become law it would have cost the federal government roughly $2.7 billion over the next 10 years, according to a Congressional Budget Office estimate.